Mico27/GBS-DynamicMapPlugin-alpha/README.md

 Then in the metatile scene, you can set the palettes and collision data for each of those tiles.

-Then, you main scene's background will use the tile from the tileset that will match the metatile that will be used.
+Then, your main scene's background will use the tile from the tileset that will match the metatile that will be used.

 ![1-1](https://github.com/user-attachments/assets/463da62f-b9c1-4ae5-9297-887aa6392fd3)